Jessica Vosk: Theatre

 On June 18, 2018, it was announced that Vosk would reprise the role of Elphaba in the Broadway production of Wicked, succeeding Jackie Burns.
-Her first performance took place on July 16, 2018 at the Gershwin Theatre.
-Vosk ended her run as Elphaba on May 12, 2019 and was succeeded by Hannah Corneau.
+Her first performance took place on July 16, 2018, at the Gershwin Theatre.
+Vosk ended her run as Elphaba on May 12, 2019, and was succeeded by Hannah Corneau.
 Vosk was the winner of the 2019 Broadway.com Audience Choice Award for Best Replacement (Female) for her portrayal of Elphaba.

 Also in 2019 Vosk originated the role of Aunt Val in the world premiere of the musical adaptation of Becoming Nancy.
 The production played at the Coca-Cola Stage at the Alliance Theatre, which is part of the Atlanta Theatre Company from September 6 to October 6, 2019.
 Vosk was the winner of the BroadwayWorld Atlanta Best Actress in a Musical Award.

 On February 17, 2020, Vosk appeared as one of The Narrators in the 50th Anniversary concert of Joseph and the Amazing Technicolor Dreamcoat at Lincoln Center.

-Vosk made her solo Carnegie Hall debut on November 8, 2021.
+In May 2024, Vosk led the cast of the first production of Beaches The Musical at Theatre Calgary.

+From July 30, 2024 to August 5, 2024, Vosk performed as Jenna in the Muny production of Waitress.

+On October 16, 2024, it was announced that Vosk would return to Broadway joining the cast of the Alicia Keys musical Hell's Kitchen.
+She succeeded original cast member Tony nominee Shoshana Bean in the role of strict mother Jersey.
+Her first performance was on December 12, 2024 at the Shubert Theatre.
+Her final performance in the show is set for November 30, 2025.

 Recording work

 Vosk released her first album titled Wild and Free on August 10, 2018.
 The album is a mix of musical theatre and pop and includes songs by Sara Bareilles, Jason Robert Brown, Prince, Sia, Pasek and Paul, and more.
 The album debuted on the Billboard Charts at No. 29 for Independent Artists and No. 12 for Heatseekers (up and coming musicians).

 Vosk released an EP of Christmas songs titled A Very CoCo Christmas on December 9, 2020.

+In June 2024, Vosk released two new singles.

+On October 25, 2024, it was announced that Vosk will release her full-length Christmas album entitled Sleigh from Concord Theatricals.
+It would feature Vosk performing her take on Holiday favorites along with special guests Neil Patrick Harris, David Foster, Ariana DeBose, and Scott Hoying.
+The album would be released for digital downloading and streaming platforms on November 15, 2024.
+Physical copies would be released on December 6, 2024, in stores.